-- A borrower who receives a Direct Loan borrower Program loan is entitled to receiveeligible for a military active duty student deferment for 13 months following the conclusion of the borrower's active duty military service if- - (i) The borrower is a member of the National Guard or other reserve component of the Armed Forces of the United States or a member of such forces in retired status; and - (ii) The borrower was enrolled on at least a half-time basis in a program of instruction at an eligible institution at the time, or within six months prior to the time, the borrower was called to active duty. - (2) As used in paragraph (f)(i)(1) of this section, "Active Duty" means active duty as defined in section 101(d)(1) of title 10, United States Code, except that- - (i) Active duty includes active State duty for members of the National Guard under which a Governor activates National Guard personnel based on State statute or policy and the activities of the National Guard are paid for with State funds; - (ii) Active duty includes full-time National Guard duty under which a Governor is authorized, with the approval of the President or the U.S. Secretary of Defense, to order a member to State active duty and the activities of the National Guard are paid for with Federal funds: - (iii) Active duty does not include active duty for training or attendance at a service school; and
+(f)(i) Post-active duty student deferment.
+(1) A borrower who receives a Direct Loan borrower Program loan is entitled to receiveeligible for a military active duty student deferment for 13 months following the conclusion of the borrower's active duty military service and any applicable grace period if-

+(i) The borrower is a member of the National Guard or other reserve component of the Armed Forces of the United States or a member of such forces in retired status; and

+(ii) The borrower was enrolled on at least a half-time basis in a program of instruction at an eligible institution at the time, or within six months prior to the time, the borrower was called to active duty.

+(2) As used in paragraph (f)(i)(1) of this section, "Aactive Dduty" means active duty as defined in section 10 U.S.C.
+101(d)(1) of title 10, United States Code for at least a 30-day period, except that-

+(i) Active duty includes active State duty for members of the National Guard under which a Governor activates National Guard personnel based on State statute or policy and the activities of the National Guard are paid for with State funds;

+(ii) Active duty includes full-time National Guard duty under which a Governor is authorized, with the approval of the President or the U.S. Secretary of Defense, to order a member to State active duty and the activities of the National Guard are paid for with Federal funds;

+(iii) Active duty does not include active duty for training or attendance at a service school; and

-- (iv) Active duty does not include employment in a full-time, permanent position in the National Guard unless the borrower employed in such a position is reassigned to active duty under paragraph (f)(i)(2)(i) of this section or full-time National Guard duty under paragraph (f)(i)(2)(ii) of this section. - (3) If the borrower returns to enrolled student status on at least a half-time basis during the grace period or the 13-month deferment period, the deferment expires at the time the borrower returns to enrolled student status on at least a half-time basis. - (4) If a borrower qualifies for both a military service deferment and a post-active duty student deferment, the 180-day post-demobilization deferment period and the 13-month post-active duty student deferment period apply concurrently. - borrowers with FFEL Program loans made before July 1, 1993.
-If, at the time of application for a borrower's first Direct Loan, a borrower has an outstanding balance of principal or interest owing on any FFEL Program loan that was made, insured, or guaranteed prior to July 1, 1993, the borrower is eligible for a deferment during- - (1) The periods described in paragraphs (b) through (i) of this section; and - (2) The periods described in 34 CFR 682.210(b), including those periods that apply to a "new borrower" as that term is defined in 34 CFR 682.210(b)(7). - (g) In-school deferments for Direct PLUS Loan borrowers wi th loans first disbursed on or after July 1, 2008.
-(1)(i) A student Direct PLUS Loan borrower is entitled to a deferment on a
+(iv) Active duty does not include employment in a full-time, permanent position in the National Guard unless the borrower employed in such a position is reassigned to active duty under paragraph (f)(i)(2)(i) of this section or full-time National Guard duty under paragraph (f)(i)(2)(ii) of this section.

+(3) If the borrower returns to enrolled student status on at least a halftime basis during the grace period or the 13-month deferment period, the deferment expires at the time the borrower returns to enrolled student status on at least a halftime basis.

+(4) If a borrower qualifies for both a military service deferment and a post-active duty student deferment, the 180-day post-demobilization military service deferment period and the 13-month post-active duty student deferment period apply concurrently.

+(i) Additional deferments for Direct Loan borrowers with FFEL Program loans made before July 1, 1993.
+If, at the time of application for a borrower's first Direct Loan, a borrower has an outstanding balance of principal or interest owing on any FFEL Program loan that was made, insured, or guaranteed prior to July 1, 1993, the borrower is eligible for a deferment during-

+(1) The periods described in paragraphs (b) through (i) of this section; and

+(2) The periods described in 34 CFR 682.210(b), including those periods that apply to a "new borrower" as that term is defined in 34 CFR 682.210(b)(7).

-Direct PLUS Loan first disbursed on or after July 1, 2008 during the 6-month period that begins on the day after the student ceases to be enrolled on at least a half-time basis at an eligible institution.
+(g) In school deferments for Direct PLUS Loan borrowers with loans first disbursed on or after July 1, 2008.
+(1)(i) A student Direct PLUS Loan borrower is entitled to a deferment on a Direct PLUS Loan first disbursed on or after July 1, 2008 during the 6-month period that begins on the day after the student ceases to be enrolled on at least a half-time basis at an eligible institution.